-The Latin name for this classic house plant is Nephorlepsis exalata, and there are many types of ferns in the Nephorlepsis family, including the Dallas, the Fluffy Ruffles and the Kimberly Queen fern.
-Boston ferns can grow outside in USDA plant hardiness zones 9-11, and they can grow up to 3-feet tall and 4-feet wide.
+The Latin name for this classic house plant is Nephorlepsis exalata, and there are many types of ferns in the Nephorlepsis family, including the Dallas, the Fluffy Ruffles, and the Kimberly Queen fern.
+Boston ferns can grow outside in USDA plant hardiness zones 9-11, and they can grow up to three feet tall and four feet wide.
 This wide, lush fern has been a staple in households since the Victorian era, when keeping house plants became popular.

-Ferns grow naturally on cool, humid forest floors where they are shaded by tall trees, so you should try to keep indoor conditions like they would be in a forest.
+Ferns grow naturally on cool, humid forest floors where they are shaded by tall trees, so you should try to keep indoor conditions as close to that environment as possible.

-- Ferns prefer partial to full shade, and they can dry out if you put them in full sun.
+- Boston ferns prefer partial to full shade, and they can dry out and the leaves can end up bleached or yellowed if you put them in full sun.

 - Ferns like to be at room temperature or slightly cooler, or between 65-75 degrees Fahrenheit.